LibelleQ/Brastlewark/README.md

 - **Filter** : Users can search with filters
 - **Gnome List**: Gnomes that match the search and filters are displayed in a list.
 - **Favorite Gnome**: Users can add their favorite gnomes to a special list for easy access.
 This feature allows users to personalize their experience and quickly navigate to the gnomes  they are most interested in.
+- **Gender of gnomes** : GitHub Copilot
+In this function, I've created three categories of gnomes: 'Gnomes of the Depths', 'Forest Gnomes', and 'Rock Gnomes'.
+I've then assigned these categories randomly to the gnomes in the data fetched from the provided URL

 ## Approach